Oh, hello Cranberry Cashew Buckwheat Granola.

 - 1/4 cup hemp seed

 - 1/4 cup Anthony's Goods Cacao Nibs *see notes

 - Preheat oven to 250 degrees.

-- Combine oats, buckwheat groats, melted coconut oil, honey and salt.
+- Combine oats, buckwheat groats, melted coconut oil, honey, vanilla and salt.
 Stir together and spread on an un-greased baking sheet.

 - Bake for 1 hour.
 Gently fold in rest of ingredients and bake for another 10-15 minutes.
 Remove from oven and allow to cool.
 (Don't stir so it can harden into clumps as it cools).

 - Once completely cool, gently remove from pan and store in an air-tight container.